kids stories - children's stories online

 "Yes." said Dad.

-"I know I really wanted a tiger," said Roger, "and I really do love him very much.
+"I know I really wanted a tiger," said Roger, "and I really do love Peter very much.
 But everyone's scared of him.
-All my friends ran away, I couldn't take him to school, and even Nanny and Granddad didn't want to meet him."
+All my friends ran away, I couldn't take him to school, and even Nanny and Grandad didn't want to meet him."

-Dad thought for a moment and then picked up the phone.
-A few minutes later a man arrived in a big lorry.
+Dad thought for a moment and then picked up the telephone.
+A few minutes later a man arrived in a big truck.

-"He's going to take the tiger back to Africa." said Dad, "he'll be much happier there, and I think you'll be much happier too.
+"He's going to take the tiger back to India." said Dad, "He'll be much happier there, and I think you'll be much happier too.
 Perhaps having a tiger wasn't such a good idea after all."

-Roger took Peter to the park to meet his friends.
-This time everyone came over and stroked the little dog.
-Then Roger took Peter to school.
-Again everyone loved him.
-Afterwards Roger took Peter to meet Nanny and Granddad.
-Granddad was standing on a ladder mending the hole in the ceiling.
+That afternoon Roger took Paul to meet Nanny and Grandad.
+Grandad was standing on a ladder mending the hole in the ceiling.
 He climbed down and stroked Peter's ears, and Nanny opened a can of dog food for him.

-And every summer Roger and his family went to visit the tiger in the jungle.
+And every summer Roger and his family went to visit Peter the tiger living happily in the jungle.

 Next Roger and the castle